 One of the great things about my role(s) this year is that I have had the opportunity to meet some fantastic Maths teachers and educationalists and last week I hosted Mike Ollerton for two separate events.
 Mike has made many significant contributions to Mathematics education over the years and he has kindly permitted me to write about the ideas he shared with us last week.
-This is the first of a series of posts.

 This is a simple activity that feels quite fun and personal but could lead to some rich discussions.
 Mike’s description of it is here: